PHX Sky Train: History

 Phase 1a, which opened December 8, 2014, extended the train from Terminal 4 to Terminal 3.
 A 0.25 mi covered walkway connected the Terminal 3 station with Terminal 2 until Terminal 2 closed in February 2020.

-Phase 2 opened on December 20, 2022 and extended the Sky Train west from Terminal 3 to the Rental Car Center.
-Funding was approved in October 2016 and the extension is projected to cost $700 million.
+Phase 2 opened on December 20, 2022, and extended the Sky Train west from Terminal 3 to the Rental Car Center.
+Funding was approved in October 2016 and the extension was projected to cost $700 million.
 Phase 2 construction completed in mid 2022 and was under testing until its final opening in December.
-Phase 2 will be fully funded by airline and rental car passenger fees.
-The 2.5 mi extension will pass in two cuts underneath future taxiways and Interstate 10.
+Phase 2 was fully funded by airline and rental car passenger fees.
+The 2.5 mi extension passes in two cuts underneath future taxiways and Interstate 10.

 Future

 Phase 2 includes provisions for infill stations to be constructed for a future "West Terminal" (on the site of the West Economy Parking lots) as well as a new ground transportation center to be built just east of 24th Street.
 Both the new terminal and new ground transportation center are unfunded and included in the airport's 20-year Comprehensive Asset Management Plan.